mrafik92/WifiGP/README.md

 WifiGP
 ======

-MATLAB implementation and simulation of Wifi 802.11ac
+Simulation of Wifi 802.11ac using MATLAB and then implemting it on a DSP.

 If you need the draft version 7.0 contact me at mrafik92@gmail.com